pykotech/notes/courses/Coursera-Network_Analysis_in_Systems_Biology/04-Types_of_Biological_Networks.md

 Types of Biological Networks
 ============================

-Cell-signalling pathways
+Cell-signaling pathways
 ------------------------
 - Typically represented by signed mixed graphs
-- nodes = proteins, metabolites, lipids, etc.
+- nodes = mostly proteins, but also metabolites, lipids, etc.
 - edges = information flow (activation or inhibition); enzymatic/binding
 - Ex.
 Wikipathways, KEGG, etc.

+However, as more information accumulates, starting to think more about signaling *networks* instead of just signaling *pathways*.

-**Kinase-substrate networks**
+**Protein Kinase-substrate networks**
-Directed bipartite graphs linking kinases with substrates.
+- Directed bipartite graphs linking kinases with substrates through protein phosphorylation.
+- Build using phosphoproteomics data
+- Useful for linking changes in phospho-peptide levels with kinase cascade responsible for those changes.

+### Missing data
+- **Incomplete knowledge** on connectivity of cell signaling networks makes it difficult to build dynamical models of those systems.
-**Pseudo-nodes** used to represent unknown links between components in a network.
+- **Pseudo-nodes** used to represent unknown links between components in a network.

-Gene Regulation Networks
+Gene Regulatory Networks
 ------------------------
 - Genes & TFs
 - Edges can be activating or inhibitory